-NFL playoff picture: Texans join Falcons, Giants in postseason
+NFL playoff picture: Dolphins, Steelers, Chiefs round out AFC's six teams

 W 41-3 vs. Jets, at Dolphins

-• Have clinched the East and a first-round playoff bye but lose a tiebreaker to the Raiders (strength of victory, 79-96 to 72-112-2).

-• Would clinch home-field advantage through the AFC playoffs with a win/tie at the Dolphins or Raiders loss/tie at the Broncos.
+• 1 seed: Win/tie at Dolphins or Raiders loss/tie at Broncos

 x-2.
 Oakland Raiders (12-3, West leader; 9-2 conf, 3-2 div)